mmoessler/illustration-statistical-concepts/ols-case-01/audios/audio_text.md

 ## Slider 2

-By increasing the sample size the sampling distribution of the standardized estimated slope coefficient gets closer to the standard normal distribution which pdf is illustrated by the green dasehd curve.
+By increasing the sample size the sampling distribution of the standardized estimated slope coefficient gets closer to the standard normal distribution which pdf is illustrated by the green dashed curve.